fraterrisus/dragonwars-crack/doc/Board Events.md

 |  `[b9]`   | `*–––––––` | Intro message has been played                            |
 |  `[b9]`   | `–*––––––` | Clam has been picked up                                  |
 |  `[b9]`   | `––––––*–` | Chest has been unlocked                                  |

+# 0x1b Depths of Nisir

+the "Dragon Wand" is new...!